GuLinux/indi-lite-tools/pyindi_sequence/README.md

  * `add_auto_dark(count)`: this particular step collects all the exposures previously used, and takes `count` (defaults to 10) dark frame for each different exposure value.
 You can add multiple auto dark commands: each time you add it, the exposures list will reset.
  * `start()`: starts taking frames.

+The `SequenceBuilder` object will also store a few useful attributes for directly manipulating INDI devices, such as `camera`, `filter_wheel`, `indi_client`, `upload_path`.

+Please see the other files for a more advanced use of this API.

+## Extending PyINDI-Sequence

+the `Device` class in device.py contains a few primitives for interact with INDI devices, particularly to get and set values.
+You can look at the `Camera` and `FilterWheel` classes for a few examples.

+You can also add new steps, both for controlling new INDI device types, and other various usages (like the User Confirmation prompt and the Run Command).

+All the steps need to do is to implement the `run()` method.

+You can then add them directly to the `sequences` attribute of the `SequenceBuilder` object.